Meet the team

 Mr Simon Thomson

-Mr Simon Thomson FRCS is a neurosurgical consultant based in Leeds Teaching Hospitals NHS trust.
+Mr Simon Thomson FRCS is a neurosurgical consultant based in Leeds Teaching Hospitals NHS trust and an honorary clinical associate professor.
 He graduated from UMDS medical school in 1994, completed junior training jobs in Sussex and obtained fellowship of the Royal College of Surgeons in 1998.

 Mr Thomson trained in Neurosurgery in Nottingham and Leeds.
 He was awarded the Norman Dott medal in 2003.
 He obtained CCST in July 2005.